jasiatico/CFAL-Documentation/HPC_Vega/README.md

 | **Vega**          | 42 nodes with x2 AMD EPYC 9654 per node  | 8,064  | 63 TB    | ~11–12 hours      |
 | NASA Pleiades      | Mixture of hardware | 232,416 | 873 TB | ~5–6 hours |

 The above runtimes are made up for illustrative purposes.
 Actual runtimes will vary based on the specific hardware, software, and simulation physics.
 There are also some additional nuances to consider, such as administrative limits on resources you can use and the non-linear scaling of performance with increased cores, which will be discussed later.
 The key takeaway is that HPC clusters like Vega provide a massive increase in computational power compared to personal computers and workstations, enabling researchers to tackle problems that would otherwise be infeasible.
+(If anyone has any realistic runtime estimates for different hardware setups running Star-CCM+ simulations, please let me know so I can update the table above.)

 ### You should use a HPC when: ###